 In Years 10 & 11 each form has a period of PE (60 minutes) on their own every fortnight, and a period of Games (60 minutes) in half year groups every week.

-The school’s main winter games are Rugby, Football, Hockey and Basketball, and in summer Cricket and Athletics.
+The school’s main winter games are Rugby, Football and in summer Cricket and Athletics.
 We have strong fixture lists against other Grammar, Independent and Secondary Schools in the South East in Rugby, Cricket and Football and have won National and County titles at these sports in recent years.

 The department has a small office attached to the gymnasium, part of the original buildings, and a traditional wooden-floored teaching area as well as a fully equipped weights room.
 In addition there is a Sports Hall on site with a Granwood floor, offering badminton, basketball, cricket, volleyball and 5-a-side football facilities.
 In winter the playing fields accommodate 3 rugby pitches as well as 4 practise areas.